JagadeeshRelli/ETL-DE-project/docs/setup.md

 (make sure you have good enough RAM)

-5. You can view ,trigger the dags by visiting to `localhost:8080` in any browser
+5. You can view ,trigger the dags by visiting to `localhost:8080` in any browser (default airflow credentials : username -  airflow password - airflow)
-6. Stop the containers with:
+7. Stop the containers with:

 `docker-compose down`